 What is a Lesson Plan?

-Tool used to outline the sequence and flow of activities as well as talking points for a training session.
+A lesson plan (or instructional design plan) is a tool used to outline the sequence and flow of activities as well as talking points for a training session.
 Beyond activities and talking points, this often includes bigger picture items as well, such as learning objectives and session materials.

 Other Common Names